hhhgggaaa/NYU-Data-Bootcamp-Midterm-Project/README.md

 # NYU-Data-Bootcamp-Midterm-Project
-My midterm project for Data Bootcamp class.
+My midterm project for the Data Bootcamp class.